Chigozie0706/ceAffairs/README.md

 # CeAffairs Dapp

 ## Description
-This is a very simple marketplace dapp where users can:
+This is a very simple dapp where users can:
 1. Create an event.
 2. View list of events created by you and others.
 3. Join an event.